RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/History/God-War Era/God Councils.md

 - stub
 ---

+> [!note] Stub
+> This page is a [[Meta/Stubs|stub]], meaning it is incomplete.
+Help expand it by commenting or create a new [issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose) on the git!

 The [[Encyclopedia Mysenvaria/Biology/Sophonts/Gods|God]] Councils were a series of related gatherings of a majority of the Gods during the [[Encyclopedia Mysenvaria/History/God-War Era/God-War Era|God-War Era]].
 Initiated by [[Encyclopedia Mysenvaria/Indexes/History/Biographies/Gods/List of Higher-Gods|higher-Gods]] each of the councils were highly important and changed the tides of the war.
 The councils are each recorded in their own [[Encyclopedia Mysenvaria/Geography/Topics/Stars|stars]] created by the initiators.

 The councils would prove necessary multiple times throughout the war and would be influential in creating the [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Theories & Laws/Natural Laws|laws of nature]] which are known today.
 Laws like the [[Encyclopedia Mysenvaria/Geography/Stars/Creations Act|Creations Act]] and [[Encyclopedia Mysenvaria/Geography/Stars/Relations Act|Relations Act]] would only come into existence because of the councils.